WPS Random Drug Testing policy & procedures

 Policy applies to all WHS students participating in school activities

 To Wahoo Public Schools’ Parents & Students:

-Based on the findings of the 2012 Nebraska Risk and Protective Factor Student Survey (NRPFSS), Wahoo Public Schools has decided to implement a random drug testing policy, beginning the 2014-2015 school year.
-This policy will be issued for any students wishing to participate in activities representing Wahoo High School.
+Based on the findings of the 2012 Nebraska Risk and Protective Factor Student Survey (NRPFSS), Wahoo Public Schools has implemented a random drug testing policy, which began in the 2014-2015 school year.
+This policy will be utilized for any students wishing to participate in activities representing Wahoo High School.